 No significant route option here, just the choice to follow the main route GPS or to descend the road eastward where it becomes the main route a few miles further downhill after Moulinet.
 The Col Turini is a section of the Rallye Monte Carlo so it's just a chance to ride some of a real rally route while you're passing by (they drive up it, you'd be riding down it).
 It will save you about 2 hours, perhaps less.
 It also cuts out a short section of off-road riding.

 Options into Nice from Turbie or Col Turini

 Since some of us might be on a tight schedule at this point there are 2 ways into Nice mapped as GPS files - one is mapped out, quicker and more direct if you have a flight to catch.
 The other just takes you near to Eze just outside of Nice from where you can explore or find an easy way towards the airport past the old town area via the GPS file.

-For the 2nd running of the rally there will also be an additional all-downhill tarmac route to Nice from the Col Turini.
-At the Col Turini you'll have done all of the tough climbs and the idea of a 50km+ descent will appeal to many.
-To some this won't be a shortcut as such, it'll be a time-saver that might make the difference when deciding which way to turn earlier in the ride.
+For the 2nd rally there will also be an additional all-downhill tarmac route to Nice from the Col Turini.
+By the Col Turini you'll have done all of the major climbs and the idea of a 50km+ descent will appeal to many.
+To some this won't be a shortcut as such, it'll be a time-saver here that might make the difference when deciding which way to turn earlier in the ride.

 Other ways to reach Nice from Sospel via the Col Braus will be obvious on the map and were well used by many riders after the Col Tende during the 1st rally.
-It's good to make up your own route at times so just have a look at a map and plan as you go.
+Just have a look at a map and plan as you go.